NPS charmed the executives, but confused the employees

 Executives were slow to understand this.
-Some smart minds in marketing department began to run customer satisfaction surveys and collect customer and market data and feedback.
-Findings were used to make improvements in operations but the executives could see no clear figures and no business correlation.
-Customer satisfaction remained as an important mantra and marketing sentence that also the executives used, but without any actual meaning in daily business.
+Some smart minds in the marketing department began to conduct customer satisfaction surveys, and collect customer and market data, and feedback.
+The findings were used to make improvements in operations but the executives could see no clear figures and no business correlation.
+Customer satisfaction stayed as an important mantra and marketing sentence that also the executives used, but without any actual meaning in daily business.

 NPS emerged, appealed and awoke the management

-Until the NPS (Net Promoter Score) emerged.
+Then the NPS (Net Promoter Score) emerged.
 Of course we want our customers to recommend us!
 Easy to understand, easy to measure with one question, and especially easy to follow.
-Indicator has vast research and validation to support its value and its meaningfulness for business growth.
-What NPS says is true and we want this indicator – then we know how are our possibilities to succeed in the future.
+The NPS indicator has been vastly researched and validated, which supports its value and its meaningfulness for business growth.
+What NPS says is true and we want this indicator – then we know what our possibilities to succeed in the future are.

 NPS opened the doors for customers into the executive meetings’ agenda.
 In the organization everyone was pleased: Finally they understand that we need to be more customer-driven and let the customer experience to lead our development efforts!
-Importance of customer experience for business became acknowledged.
+The importance of customer experience for business was finally acknowledged.

-Soon following the figure became boring – we set targets but the figure is not changing.
-Ooh – we need to motivate the employees to do a better job, to provide better customer experiences.
-And so NPS scores became a matter of rewarding, e.g. as a precondition for bonuses or as an actual KPI of personal score cards.
-Rewarding should enhance the motivational levels of employees and thus NPS-figures and sales to raise.
+Soon following the NPS figure became boring – we set targets but the figure was not changing.
+Aah – we need to motivate the employees to do a better job in order to provide a better customer experience.
+And so, NPS score became a matter of rewarding, for example, a precondition for bonuses or as an actual KPI of personal score cards.
+Rewarding should enhance the motivational levels of employees, and subsequently the NPS figure and sales should increase.
 We’re so excited – Now nothing can stop us!

 Common understanding is the key to real customer-centricity

-Excited executives owe the lost employees.
-It is time to create the understanding of how each individual of the organization affects personally to the customer experience and NPS-score.
-This affect can be clear and direct or indirect via few cause-effect relationships, this just needs to be analyzed.
-Organization as a system can be harnessed to create higher value for the customer – but the answer is not only following NPS.
-The underlying dynamics need to be commonly understood, followed systematically and actively managed.
-Individuals need the map to find the way.
-Just a cross on an empty paper is not enough.
+The excited executives owe it to their employees who feel at lost.
+It is time to create the understanding of how each individual of the organization affects personally to the customer experience and the NPS score.
+This effect can be clear and direct or indirect through a few causal connections; this just needs to be analyzed.
+Organization as a system can be harnessed to create higher value for the customer – but the answer is not to solely follow the NPS.
+The underlying dynamics of the system need to be commonly understood, followed systematically, and actively managed.
+Individuals need a map to find the right way.
+A lone X marking the spot on an empty paper is not enough.

-Just after that the NPS-figures may start to increase significantly, and business benefits will follow.
+After you’ve completed the aforementioned parts, the NPS figure may start to increase significantly, followed by the business benefits.
 Then everyone will live happily ever after.
 Well..
-Probably not for too long but at least this lack of understanding is no longer a worry.
+Probably not for too long but at least the lack of understanding is no longer a worry.